github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 A model is a definition of a behavior of a library element, such as a method, that is used to improve the data flow analysis precision by identifying more results.
 Most of the security related queries are taint tracking queries that try to find paths from a source of untrusted input to a sink that represents a vulnerability.
 Sources are the starting points of a taint tracking data flow analysis, and sinks are the end points of a taint tracking data flow analysis.

 Furthermore, the taint tracking queries also need to know how data can flow through elements that are not included in the source code.
-These are named summaries: they are models of elements that allow us to synthesize the elements flow behavior without having them in the source code.
+These are named summaries: They are models of elements that allow us to synthesize the elements flow behavior without having them in the source code.
 This is especially helpful when using a third party (or the standard) library.

 The models are defined using data extensions where each tuple constitutes a model.
-A data extension file for Java is a YAML file in the form:
+A data extension file containing models for Java is a YAML file in the form:

 .. code-block:: yaml